 I am seeking to discern what is at the heart of the Calvinist / non-Calvinist controversy.
 It appears to lie in the thought processes of the interpreter with regard to their exegesis, not in the exegesis itself.
 Once each side has done their exegesis, what is at the heart of this controversy is whether one acknowledges that their exegetical results should constitute a coherent, consistent, and non-contradictory interpretive whole.
 That is, whether or not their theological conclusions need to make sense or not.
 We should implement the safeguard that maintains that when interpretations yield incoherence, inconsistency and contradiction then that is a reliable indicator that the interpreter has misinterpreted the text.

 The Calvinist’s doctrines of limited atonement and unconditional election generate incoherence and contradiction with the clear message in Scripture that God loves every individual and desires that they be saved.
 The irreducible logical, moral, epistemological, and theological contradictions and incoherencies just won’t go away.
 They have profoundly negative implications for practical ministry and the proclamation of what ought to be “good news.”
 The young Reformed preachers could see the problematic implications of what they were being taught.
 This is a sure indication that the Calvinist doctrines are incorrect, especially when there are sound biblical alternatives that do not leave us with baffling questions, incoherence and contradiction.
-It is only by accepting Carson’s type of “reasoning” that Calvinist soteriology is sustained and continues to be propagated.
-The young Reformed preachers need to realize this and decide whether they are going to adopt a hermeneutic of incoherence or a hermeneutic of coherence by which with intellectual and moral integrity reject these Calvinist doctrines and with equal intellectual and moral integrity confidently stand on the authority of a consistent and cogent divine revelation.
+It is only by accepting Carson’s type of “reasoning” that the Calvinist soteriology is sustained and continues to be propagated.
+The young Reformed preachers need to realize this and decide whether they are going to adopt a hermeneutic of incoherence or a hermeneutic of coherence and thereby, with intellectual and moral integrity, reject these Calvinist doctrines, and with equal intellectual and moral integrity, confidently stand on the authority of a consistent and cogent divine revelation.

 More clarity and definition is needed at the hermeneutical level if we are to make some headway at determining the true nature of this controversy.
 Non-Calvinists would like some help from Calvinists here.
 Most non-Calvinists would attentively listen to the Calvinists perspective if they were to clarify what they believe to be the role of rational coherence in determining valid interpretation and any justification for the allowance of rational incoherence and contradiction in a sound, biblical hermeneutic.
 So these hermeneutical matters need to be discussed in particular, not just gleaned from the practical disagreement among our interpretations.

 Here is a basic hermeneutical question.
 “How can one know the Calvinist’s position is incorrect?”
 The answer.
 One can know this because it “makes no sense.”
 It leads to nonsense.
 But someone will say that “it makes no sense to you, but it does make sense to the Calvinist.”
 And here we touch upon what is precisely at the heart of the Calvinist / non-Calvinist divide and what amounts to a “Christian” intellectual and interpretive relativism.
 What is true for you may not be true for me and we should “live and let live.”
 The irony is that as much as the Calvinist seems to point out the internal logic of his TULIP soteriology and firmly holds to that doctrinal position, he is also quite comfortable embracing this kind of hermeneutical relativism.
 What the Calvinist says “makes sense” to them, the non-Calvinist says “makes no sense” whatsoever.
 But interestingly enough, to get their doctrines to “make sense” the Calvinist has to do a lot of finagling with additional explanations as to why and how what to most people doesn’t “make sense” really does “make sense.”
 So Calvinists pronounce their contradictions “apparent” and not real, they explain that God has “two wills” and that through “second causes” and “means” he brings about what he has predetermined to occur with regard to all things and how “compatibilism” can reconcile determinism with human freedom and responsibility by defining freedom as doing what you desire and yet having God determine your desires.